The main laws regulating the construction market in Panama are as follows:

 In Panama, the companies typically contracted to execute construction projects are primarily those dedicated to this sector, including engineering project development firms and construction companies, both national and international.

 Additionally, there are consortiums, which are groupings of companies that unite to execute a specific project without having legal personality.
-Such groupings are more commonly seen in projects contracted by the State for the construction of large-scale works.
+Such groupings are more commonly seen in projects contracted by the State of Panama for the construction of large-scale works.

 Rights and Obligations of the Contractor in Private Construction Contracts